Royal Mail Logo

 Royal Mail Logo 1989-2001

 The end of the 1980s made new changes to the brand identity.
 Royal Mail owners have decided not to use the ‘EIIR’ acronym anymore due to a title dispute over the current queen.
-The fact is that Elizabeth I occupied the throne only in the Kingdom of England, and in Scotland, she was not.
-Therefore, the Scottish nationalists demanded to call the current Elizabeth first and smashed mailboxes with the initials “EIIR.”
+The fact is that Elizabeth I occupied the throne only in the Kingdom of England; in Scotland, she did not.
+Therefore, the Scottish nationalists demanded that the current Elizabeth be called first and smashed mailboxes with the initials “EIIR.”

-The name of the postal service has moved to a separate red rectangle, located horizontally.
-It intersected with a horizontal white quadrangle, which was framed in red.
+The postal service name has moved to a separate red rectangle, positioned horizontally.
+It intersected a horizontal white quadrangle framed in red.
 The crown took pride of place at the top.

 2001 – 2002